Stochastic conformal flows in even dimensions: Construction of the symmetrizing measures

-From Equation \ref{nqf-measure-calc} and the definition of $\gamma$, we can actually rewrite the density as In other words, the density is entirely independent of $c$, so the measure is translation invariant.
+Using $\omega(f) = e^{\gamma c} M^\gamma_\mathrm{ref} (\psi)$ in \eqref{nqf-measure-calc-2} and expanding the definition of $\gamma$, we see that the density simplifies to Note that the density is entirely independent of $c$, so the measure is translation invariant.
 In particular, this implies that whenever the marginals for fixed $c$ have finite measure, the measure is $\sigma$-finite.
-We denote this measure, which can now be interpreted rigorously using Equation \ref{nqf-measure-calc}, by $\nunqf$.
+We denote this measure, which can now be interpreted rigorously as a measure on $H^{0-}_\mathrm{ref}$ using \eqref{nqf-measure-calc}, by $\nunqf$.
 We will make use of the following integrability properties for this measure.